ArjunRAj77/AzureDevops-Training/Pipelines/terraform-pipeline.md

 # Pipelines using Terraforms
+  1. Pipeline for Creating an web app using Terraform
+  2. Pipeline for creating a Resource Group Using Terraform

 # 1 .
 Pipeline for Creating an web app using Terraform

   1. Upload terraform files in the Azure Git Repo <br>![tf1](https://user-images.githubusercontent.com/23217592/154906132-b29d294a-72b0-489c-9dc4-16e7765bd12d.jpg)